A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 With my momentary lapse of attention to what I was doing, my line swung through the current rather than drifting Swung and stopped dead.
 This stop brought me back to my senses and I lifted the rod.

-That’s when it happened.
+That’s when something different happened.

 The water in front of me boiled and exploded with violence.
 My reel made a terrifying noise.
 My rod was almost ripped from my hand.
 Head shakes so severe, I still feel them.
 With a quick porpoising to show a broadside of bright chrome and a final headshake, my line went dead.

-F-word after f-word were shouted.
+F-word after f-word was shouted.
 Not for anger at a lost fish; but for realizing the world was a lot bigger than I knew.
 Reality hit: I am not in control, ever.
 Expletives to punctuate my surprise and roller coaster of emotions over the past 5 minutes.
 The dude bros had landed their fish and were looking at me inquisitively.
 I almost cried.

 I know not the size of that fish; but I do know that it was certainly the most powerful fish I have ever had on my line.
 The chrome broadside was gigantic…or at least it was in my mind.